tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Nuts That Can Rub You the Right Way: Natural Abrasives and Cleaners

 Ground nutshells—especially walnut, pecan, and other hard-shell nuts—are widely used as natural abrasives.
-Unlike synthetic media, nutshell grit is biodegradable, non-toxic, and gentle enough to clean delicate surfaces without scratching.
+Unlike many synthetic alternatives, nutshell grit is biodegradable, non-toxic, and often gentle enough to clean delicate surfaces without excessive scratching.

 Common industrial and household uses for ground nutshells include: